capillariesio/capillaries/doc/started.md

 This section may help you get started with [lookup integration test](../test/code/lookup/README.md).

-All settings in pkg/exe/daemon/env_config.json and pkg/exe/toolbelt/env_config.json use default RabbitMQ and Cassandra settings.
-If you have changed your Cassandra or RabbitMQ setup, modify both env_config.json files accordingly.
+All settings in pkg/exe/daemon/capidaemon.json and pkg/exe/toolbelt/capitoolbelt.json use default RabbitMQ and Cassandra settings.
+If you have changed your Cassandra or RabbitMQ setup, modify both JSON files accordingly.
 More about database and queue settings:
 - Cassandra [settings](binconfig.md#cassandra), general Cassandra setup [considerations](glossary.md#cassandra-setup)
 - RabbitMQ [settings](binconfig.md#amqp), general RabbitMQ setup [considerations](glossary.md#rabbitmq-setup)